jozseftiborcz/plantuml-toolkit/CONTRIBUTING.md

 Provide more context by answering these questions:

-* **Did the problem start happening recently** (e.g. after updating to a new version of Atom or plantuml-bundle) or was this always a problem?
+* **Did the problem start happening recently** (e.g. after updating to a new version of Atom or plantuml-toolkit) or was this always a problem?
 * If the problem started happening recently, **can you reproduce the problem in an older version of Atom?** What's the most recent version in which the problem doesn't happen?
 You can download older versions of Atom from [the releases page](https://github.com/atom/atom/releases).
 * **Can you reliably reproduce the issue?** If not, provide details about how often the problem happens and under which conditions it normally happens.
 * If the problem is related to working with files (e.g. opening and editing files), **does the problem happen for all files and projects or only some?** Does the problem happen only when working with local or remote files (e.g. on network drives), with files of a specific type (e.g. only JavaScript or Python files), with large files or files with very long lines, or with files in a specific encoding?
 Is there anything else special about the files you are using?